JohannesDeml/NetworkBenchmarkDotNet/README.md

 #### How to add a library

-1. Add a new folder inside the NetCoreNetworkBenchmark solution with the name of your library
+1. Add a new folder inside the NetworkBenchmarkDotNet solution with the name of your library
 2. Add a script called `YourLibraryBenchmark.cs` which implements [INetworkBenchmark](../../blob/master/NetCoreNetworkBenchmark/INetworkBenchmark.cs)
 3. Add your library name to the [NetworkLibrary](../../blob/master/NetCoreNetworkBenchmark/NetworkLibrary.cs) enum
 4. Add your Implementation Constructor to `INetworkBenchmark.CreateNetworkBenchmark()`